edgeimpulse/expert-projects/predictive-maintenance-and-defect-detection-projects/condition-monitoring-syntiant-tinyml.md

 Nearly all machines require routine maintenance to maintain proper functionality.
 If not provided, they can break down abruptly.
 Sometimes, even between routine maintenance being performed, parts of a machine may fail.
 A failure of a mission-critical or high availability system can be disastrous for an organisation.
 To avoid such a scenario, a condition monitoring system is recommended for predictive maintenance, to help detect a potential failure in advance to possible reduce downtime.

-Most condition monitoring systems are architected similar to the below image:
+Most condition monitoring systems have an architecture similar to the below image:

 ![Conventional Architecture](../.gitbook/assets/condition-monitoring-syntiant-tinyml/conventional_architecture.png)